-Notwithstanding the foregoing, pursuant to the Supplemental Resolutions authorizing the issuance of Outstanding Mitchell-Lama Restructuring Bonds, at such time as no Mitchell-Lama Restructuring Bonds are Outstanding, the subordinate Mortgage Loans listed in "Appendix D-1-Table 3: ML Restructuring Subordinate Mortgage Loans Outstanding Under the Program as of October 31, 2024" shall be released from the pledge set forth in the foregoing paragraph without the filing of a Cash Flow Statement or a Cash Flow Certificate.
+Notwithstanding the foregoing, pursuant to the Supplemental Resolutions authorizing the issuance of Outstanding Mitchell-Lama Restructuring Bonds, at such time as no Mitchell-Lama Restructuring Bonds are Outstanding, the subordinate Mortgage Loans listed in "Appendix D-1-Table 3: ML Restructuring Subordinate Mortgage Loans Outstanding Under the Program as of April 30, 2025" shall be released from the pledge set forth in the foregoing paragraph without the filing of a Cash Flow Statement or a Cash Flow Certificate.

-With respect to any 2025 Series B Mortgage Loan insured by FHA Risk-Sharing Insurance, the 2025 Series B-1/B-2 Supplemental Resolution provides that no assignment or reassignment of such 2025 Series B Mortgage Loan as described in the second preceding paragraph shall be permitted so long as such FHA Risk-Sharing Insurance is in effect with respect to such 2025 Series B Mortgage Loan, and HUD shall have no obligation to recognize or deal with anyone other than the Corporation in its role as mortgage of record and as party to a risk sharing agreement with HUD with respect to rights, benefits and obligations of the Corporation under the FHA Risk-Sharing Insurance contract.
+With respect to any 2025 Series C Mortgage Loan, 2025 Series D Mortgage Loan or 2025 Series E Mortgage Loan insured by FHA Risk-Sharing Insurance, the 2025 Series C-1/C-2 Supplemental Resolution, the 2025 Series D Supplemental Resolution and the 2025 Series E Supplemental Resolution provides that no assignment or reassignment of such 2025 Series C Mortgage Loan, 2025 Series D Mortgage Loan or 2025 Series E Mortgage Loan as described in the second preceding paragraph shall be permitted so long as such FHA Risk-Sharing Insurance is in effect with respect to such 2025 Series C Mortgage Loan, 2025 Series D Mortgage Loan or 2025 Series E Mortgage Loan, and HUD shall have no obligation to recognize or deal with anyone other than the Corporation in its role as mortgagee of record and as party to a risk sharing agreement with HUD with respect to rights, benefits and obligations of the Corporation under the FHA Risk-Sharing Insurance contract.